MissVeronica/um-profile-content-moderation/README.md

 1. Profile/Cover photo updates and other uploaded files can be displayed with the <a href="https://github.com/MissVeronica/um-account-file-manager">UM Account File Manager</a> plugin

 ## Installation
-1. Download the zip file and install as a WP Plugin, activate the plugin.
+1. Download the plugin ZIP file at the green Code button
+2. Install as a WP Plugin, activate the plugin.
-2. New Email Templates will be copied by the plugin to the UM Template folder for emails when plugin is active.
+3. New Email Templates will be copied by the plugin to the UM Template folder for emails when plugin is active.